natewallace/file-tree-object/README.md

 The path to lookup.
 The lookup is case insensitive and can be either the full path value or the path relative to this node.

-#### TreeNode.forEach(cb)
+#### TreeNode.forEach(cb, options)
 Type: `Function`

-This function will iterate through this node and all descendants of this node.
+This function will iterate through this node and optionally all descendants of this node.

 ##### cb
 Type: `Function`

-The function that is executed for this node and each node in the collection of descendants.
+The function that is executed for this node and each node in the collection of children.
 It takes a single parameter which is the node that is current in the iteration.

+##### options.recurse
+Type: `Boolean` Default: `false`

+When set to true all descendants of this node will be iterated through.

-#### TreeNode.forEachDirectory(cb)
+#### TreeNode.forEachDirectory(cb, options)
 Type: `Function`

-This function will iterate through this node and all directory descendants (isDirectory == true) of this node.
+This function will iterate through this node and all directory children (isDirectory == true) of this node.
 Only directories will be iterated over.

 ##### cb
 Type: `Function`

-The function that is executed for this node and each node in the collection of directory descendants.
+The function that is executed for this node and each node in the collection of directory children.
 It takes a single parameter which is the node that is current in the iteration.

+##### options.recurse
+Type: `Boolean` Default: `false`

+When set to true all descendants of this node will be iterated through.

 #### TreeNode.forEachFile(cb)
 Type: `Function`

-This function will iterate through all file descendants (isFile == true) of this node.
+This function will iterate through all file children (isFile == true) of this node.
 Only files will be iterated over.

 ##### cb
 Type: `Function`

-The function that is executed for each node in the collection of file descendants.
+The function that is executed for each node in the collection of file children.
 It takes a single parameter which is the node that is current in the iteration.

+##### options.recurse
+Type: `Boolean` Default: `false`

+When set to true all descendants of this node will be iterated through.

-#### TreeNode.getChildrenByPattern(pattern, negate)
+#### TreeNode.getChildrenByPattern(pattern, options)
 Type: `Function`

-This function will return all immediate children of this node whose path matches the given pattern.
+This function will return all children of this node whose path matches the given pattern.

 ##### pattern
 Type: `RegExp`

 The regular expression to test against the paths properties.

-##### negate
+##### options.negate
 Type: `Boolean`

-When set to true the function will return all immediate children of this node whose path doesn't match the given pattern.
+When set to true the function will return all children of this node whose path doesn't match the given pattern.

+##### options.recurse
+Type: `Boolean` Default: `false`

+When set to true all descendants of this node will be searched through.

-#### TreeNode.getFilesByPattern(pattern, negate)
+#### TreeNode.getFilesByPattern(pattern, options)
 Type: `Function`

-This function will return all immediate child files of this node whose path matches the given pattern.
+This function will return all child files of this node whose path matches the given pattern.

 ##### pattern
 Type: `RegExp`

 The regular expression to test against the paths properties.

-##### negate
+##### options.negate
 Type: `Boolean`

-When set to true the function will return all immediate children of this node whose path doesn't match the given pattern.
+When set to true the function will return all children of this node whose path doesn't match the given pattern.

+##### options.recurse
+Type: `Boolean` Default: `false`

+When set to true all descendants of this node will be iterated through.

 #### TreeNode.getDirectoriesByPattern(pattern, negate)
 Type: `Function`

-This function will return all immediate child directories of this node whose path matches the given pattern.
+This function will return child directories of this node whose path matches the given pattern.

 ##### pattern
 Type: `RegExp`

 The regular expression to test against the paths properties.

-##### negate
+##### options.negate
 Type: `Boolean`

-When set to true the function will return all immediate children of this node whose path doesn't match the given pattern.
+When set to true the function will return all children of this node whose path doesn't match the given pattern.

-#### TreeNode.getChildrenByNotPattern(pattern)
-Type: `Function`

-This function is the same as calling TreeNode.getChildrenByPattern(pattern, true);

-#### TreeNode.getFilesByPattern(pattern, negate)
-Type: `Function`

-This function is the same as calling TreeNode.getFilesByNotPatter(pattern, true);

-#### TreeNode.getDirectoriesByPattern(pattern, negate)
+##### options.recurse
-Type: `Function`
+Type: `Boolean` Default: `false`

-This function is the same as calling TreeNode.getDirectoriesByNotPatter(pattern, true);
+When set to true all descendants of this node will be iterated through.

 #### TreeNode.getRoot()
 Type: `Function`